dakujem/oliva/readme.md

 );
 ```

+>
 > 💡
 >
-> Since child nodes are be added to parents in the order they appear in the source data,
+> Since child nodes are added to parents in the order they appear in the source data,
 > sorting the source collection by path prior to building the tree may be a good idea.
+>

 ## Recursive trees